 Omnidirectional (pressure) microphones only have one side of their diaphragm open to sound pressure and are designed to be equally sensitive to sound from all directions.

-A sound waves from any direction will push and pull the front side of the diaphragm only.
+A sound wave from any direction will push and pull the front side of the diaphragm only.
 Therefore sound from all directions is in the same polarity.

 To learn more about the omnidirectional polar pattern, check out What Is An Omnidirectional Microphone?
 (Polar Pattern + Mic Examples).